 While it is true drivers should promptly attend to mechanical issues, it does nobody any good to panic when they arise.
-If your car makes noise when turning, there are tons of potential causes.
+Cars sometimes signal problems through noises like vibrations, sounds when accelerating, and noises when turning.
+If your car makes noise when turning, there are many potential causes.
 The best thing you can do is to decide how to best describe the issue to a service technician.
 Simply saying “my car makes a weird noise” won’t help a professional diagnose the issue.
 Be specific in your description of the volume and type of noise, and also note if it happens when turning in either direction or just in one.

 A whining noise when turning usually originates from the power steering pump.
 There may be no problem at all or you may need to replace the pump.
 This depends on if there is noise before or after you have turned the wheels all the way.

 If there is whining only after your wheels are fully turned, you are simply causing the pump to work harder than normal.
 If it whines before the wheels fully turn, the power steering pump is likely failing and needs to be replaced.

 Step 1: Get help from a friend.
 Ask your friend to watch your wheels from outside of your car as you turn them and tell you when they have fully turned.

 Step 2: Start your vehicle.
 When you do this, make sure it is in park.

 Step 3: Turn the wheel and listen.
 Turn the wheel in both directions, noting when you hear the whining noise.

 How to react to clicking or clunking